anne-m-burton/course-template-temp/assignments.md

 **Group Presentation**

 You will each give a 30-minute group presentation on a major episode or issue in U.S. crime policy.
+Topics include

+* the current opioid/heroin epidemic
+* marijuana legalization
+* mass incarceration
+* the crack cocaine epidemic
+* gun violence and gun control

 **Attendance and Participation**